EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 Beginner Protocol (Weeks 1-4):

-- Start with Wim Hof Push-ups
+- Start with CryoForge Push-ups

 - Focus on learning breath-hold timing